yugabyte/yugabyte-db/docs/content/latest/manage/enterprise-edition/read-replicas.md

 ## Add, remove, edit a read replica cluster

-In this section, we cover dynamically adding, editing, and removing a read replica cluster from an existing universe.
+This section covers dynamically adding, editing, and removing a read replica cluster from an existing universe.
 Let's create a new universe `helloworld4` with a primary cluster exactly as `helloworld3` but without any read replica cluster.
-Click `Create` and wait for the universe to be ready.
-Once this is done, navigate to the `Overview` tab, and find the `More` dropdown in the top right corner.
-There you should find a `Configure Read Replica` selection - click on that.
+Click **Create** and wait for the universe to be ready.
+Once this is done, navigate to the **Overview** tab, and find the **More** dropdown in the top right corner.
+There you should find the **Configure Read Replica** selection - click on that.

 ![Configure Read Replica Dropdown](/images/ee/configure-read-replica-dropdown.png)

 You will see a page to configure the read replica cluster.
-Enter the same intent we used for the read replica cluster in `helloworld3` and click `Add Read Replica`.
+Enter the same intent we used for the read replica cluster in `helloworld3` and click **Add Read Replica**.

 ![Configure Read Replica Page](/images/ee/configure-read-replica-page.png)

-Once this is done, go to the `Nodes` tab and verify that you have 3 new read replica nodes all in AWS.
+Once this is done, go to the **Nodes** tab and verify that you have three new read replica nodes, all in AWS.
-To edit our read replica cluster, we go back to the `More` dropdown and select `Configure Read Replica`.
-Add a node to the cluster (it will automatically select a Availability Zone to select from) and click on `Edit Read Replica`.
+To edit the read replica cluster, go back to the **More** dropdown and select **Configure Read Replica**.
+Add a node to the cluster (it will automatically select an Availability Zone to select from) and click **Edit Read Replica**.

 ![Edit Read Replica](/images/ee/edit-read-replica.png)

-Once the universe is ready, go to the Nodes tab and you can see the new read replica node for a total of 4 new nodes.
+Once the universe is ready, go to the **Nodes** tab and you can see the new read replica node for a total of four new nodes.

 ![Edit Read Replica Nodes](/images/ee/add-rr-4-nodes.png)

-Finally, to delete the read replica cluster, go back to the `Configure Read Replica` page and click `Delete this configuration`.
+Finally, to delete the read replica cluster, go back to the **Configure Read Replica** page and click **Delete this configuration.
 You will be prompted to enter the universe name for safety purposes.
-Do this and press `Yes`.
+Do this and press **Yes**.

 ![Delete Read Replica](/images/ee/configure-read-replica-delete.png)

-Once this is done, go back to the Nodes page and verify that you only see the 3 primary nodes from our initial universe creation.
+Once this is done, go back to the **Nodes** page and verify that you only see the three primary nodes from the initial universe creation.
 You have dynamically added, edited, and removed a read replica cluster from an existing universe.